GSA/fpkilint/docs/cpct_user_help.md

 Use Cases:

-1. Agencies/organizations preparing submissions for FPKI Annual Reviews of FPKI CAs<!--Following text from IDM.gov for possible re-use-->FPKI CAs are audited annually to ensure their compliance with the requirements outlined in the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ and Certificate Policies and the _X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)_.
+1. **Agencies/organizations preparing submissions for FPKI Annual Reviews of FPKI CAs** -<!--Following text from IDM.gov for possible re-use-->FPKI CAs are audited annually to ensure their compliance with the requirements outlined in the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ and Certificate Policies and the _X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)_.
 These annual audits also ensure the Federal PKI CAs' compliance with the policies' X.509 Certificate and Certificate Revocation List (CRL) Profiles and associated X.509 Certificate Profiles....<!--Add more, edit-->
-2. PIV or SSL Certificate Issuers - As part of a QA process, you may want to test certificates you're issuing to ensure they conform to the Certificate Policies and Profiles.
+2. **PIV or SSL Certificate Issuers** - As part of a QA process, you may want to test certificates you're issuing to ensure they conform to the Certificate Policies and Profiles.
-3. Subscribers - You may want to find the cause of a certificate failure and whether you or the issuer needs to resolve it.
+3. **Subscribers** - Subscribers may want to find the cause of a certificate failure and what organization needs to resolve it <**subscriber or issuer**>.

 ### Detailed Steps
 (Matt) How to use the tool section.
 Describe the meaning and purpose of each of the drop-down lists (Policy, Version, Profile